ravibhardwaj25/WeatherApp/README.md

 # Weather Application

 ## The Weather application using tkinter.
-The GUI app will provide information about temperature, latitude, longitude, date, time, year, country of origin, and other details about the current weather of a particular city with their country
+The GUI app will provide information about Weather, Weather Description, Temperature, Pressure, Humidity, Wind speed, of a particular city with their country

 * Open Code Folder in Python IDEs